Foalyy/niobium/README.md

 # cp -r /path/to/my/photos ./photos
 ```

-Take a look at the config file, every setting is documented inside :
+Copy the sample configuration file and take a look at it, every setting is documented inside :

 ```
+# cp niobium.config.sample niobium.config
 # vim niobium.config
 ```